shanecav/easywpeasy/README.md

 easywpeasy is an easy WordPress installer that uses [Composer](https://getcomposer.org/).
 A lot of it is based on roots/bedrock.
-Bedrock is awesome, but I needed something extremely quick, easy, and which can be easily deployed to a shared hosting environment without any extra remote configuration required.
+Bedrock is awesome, but I needed something extremely quick, easy, and that can be easily deployed to a shared hosting environment without any extra remote configuration required.

 I basically made this for my own needs, but I imagine it might be useful for others, as well.